threefoldtech/info_grid/src/system_administrators/system_administrators.md

 # ThreeFold System Administrators

-Welcome to the System Administrator Section of the ThreeFold Manual!
+Welcome to the ThreeFold System Administrators section of the ThreeFold Manual!

-This dedicated section is designed specifically for system administrators, providing a comprehensive resource for all the documentation, guides, and how-tos related to managing and maintaining the ThreeFold products and technologies.
-Whether you're responsible for overseeing the infrastructure, ensuring optimal performance, or troubleshooting issues, this section has got you covered.
+The book is designed specifically for system administrators, providing a comprehensive resource for all the documentation, guides, and how-tos related to managing and maintaining the ThreeFold products and technologies.
+Whether you're responsible for overseeing infrastructures, ensuring optimal performance, or troubleshooting issues, this section has got you covered.

 From deployment strategies to monitoring tools, from security best practices to network configuration, you'll find a wealth of information to support your role as a system administrator.
 With this comprehensive resource at your fingertips, you'll be equipped to handle the intricacies of the decentralized and sustainable ThreeFold ecosystem and ensure a smooth and efficient operation.
-So, Let's delve into the System Administrator Section and empower ourselves with the knowledge and skills to effectively manage the ThreeFold infrastructure.
+So, let's delve into the System Administrators book and empower ourselves with the knowledge and skills to effectively manage the ThreeFold infrastructure.

 <h2> Table of Contents </h2>